Contents

 While it may appear hopeless from the actions of the Israeli

-government and others who are ignorant and arrogant, I, and most of
+government and others who are ignorant and arrogant, I, and most

 the Israeli and Jewish people I know, feel strongly that the